Quantum information processing with nuclear spins mediated by a weak-mechanically controlled electron spin: Quantum information processing

-Recently, Leonardo et al. proposed a scheme to realize nonperturbative entangling gates between distant qubits using uniform cold atom chains~\cite{PhysRevLett.106.140501}.
-In their work, an ideal mirror inverting dynamics generates a quantum gate $G$ between qubit $A$ and qubit $B$, which reads

-where $a, b\in \{\downarrow, \uparrow \}$ in the computational basis.
 Based on time evolution of our physics model, we can achieve the entangling gate of two distant nuclear spins in diamond.
 For a duration of $T=\pi/\Omega$, the logical states of nuclear spins become

 which corresponds to a two-qubit entangling gate between the distant nuclear spins.
-The ancillary system (NV center), initially prepared in $\ket{0}$ state, is entangled with the logical qubits during the gate operation, becoming once again disentangled by the end of the operation.
+The ancillary system (NV center), initially prepared in $|f\rangle_\mathrm{NV}$ state, is entangled with the logical qubits during the gate operation, becoming once again disentangled by the end of the operation.

 To verify the analytical results, we use numerical simulations to find the influences of the interaction.
 Our model is valid when $\Omega\ll g$.
 Thus, we should consider the influence of the ratio $\Omega/g$ on the fidelity of the entangling gate.
 Fig.~\ref{Fig2} presents the fidelity as a function of $\Omega/g$ disregarding the decay.
 Not surprisingly, the fidelity decreases as the ratio $\Omega/g$ increases.
 The fidelity is $0.98$, even when $\Omega/g=0.15$.
 However, the interaction period $T=\pi/\Omega$ depends on $\Omega$, then a smaller ratio $\Omega /g$ results in longer operating time and increased decoherence.
 To balance the fidelity and the operating time, we choose $g\sim 2\pi\times 2 $~MHz and $\Omega\sim2\pi\times 210$~kHz to satisfy $\Omega/g=0.1$ in the following discussions.